Why charter a yacht and sail the Eastern Peloponesse?

 The Port of Nafplio and Marina Conditions

 The port of Nafplio is large and easy to navigate.
-There is typically ample space, even in the summer months when other, smaller ports are full.
+There is typically ample space for charter yachts, even in the summer months when other, smaller ports are full.
 The harbor provides an excellent base from which to explore the town with its many excellent museums, restaurants, bars and other attractions in close proximity.

 Shoreside facilities are limited, but there are a few large super markets and mini-markets within walking distance, meaning that Napflio is a good place to provision for the rest of your journey.
 Water for yachts is available on the dock and someone from the municipality visits each morning to assist with access.
 Fuel can be found by calling the phone numbers that hang on various signs along the dock.